Keep reading to check out my blog on How to Get Around London | Best & Cheapest Ways.

 What’s an Oyster Card?

-An Oyster Card is an electronic card that allows effortless travel around London.
-You ‘tap’ this card on the yellow card reader at gates the start and end of your journey.
+An Oyster Card is London’s ultimate travel tool.
+It is an electronic card that allows effortless travel around London.
 You ‘top up’ this card with credit either online, at a machine at an underground station or at selected London convenience stores where you see the Oyster Card symbol.
+It works by ‘tapping’ it on the yellow card reader as you enter and leave the tube/train station.
 The card costs £5 to buy and you have to put a minimum of £5 on the card when you purchase.

 Your Oyster Card is charged per journey and a journey is classed when you tap in at one station and tap out at another.
-For example, your Oyster Card will charge you £2.40 for a single journey in zone one when you tap out at your destination (See below for an explanation about zones) This is also known as pay as you go.
+For example, your Oyster Card will charge you £2.40 for a single journey in zone one when you tap out at your destination (See below for an explanation about zones) This is also known as ‘pay as you go’.
 However, Oyster cards have a very clever function called a cap.
-For example, If you continue to travel around zone one all day, your Oyster will cap at £7.20 meaning you can do 100 journeys in zone one that day and never pay more than £7.20.
-See here for TFL’s 2021 Oyster Card capping prices.
+For example, If you continue to travel around zone one all day, your Oyster Card will cap at £7.40 meaning you can do 100 journeys in zone one that day and never pay more than £7.40.
+Please see here for TFL’s 2021 Oyster Card capping prices.

 What’s a Travel Card?

-A travelcard allows you to do an unlimited amount of journeys per day for one set price.
+A travelcard allows you to do an unlimited amount of journeys per week/month for one set price.
 You can buy a transport travelcard for 1 day, 7 Days, a month, 3 months, 6 months, or 1 year.
+You can also buy 2 and 3 day travelcards online however I would NOT recommend buying 1-3 day travelcards as it works out more expensive then using an Oyster Card or contactless card.
+For example a day travel card is £13.90 but a day on an Oyster/Contactless card costs £7.40.
 Travelcards can work out cheaper if you are travelling around for more than 6 days.
-For example, it would cost you £7.20 per day to travel around central London which for a week which is £50.40.
-However, with a travelcard, it’ll cost you £36.10.
-I wouldn’t recommend buying a travelcard for 1 day as it works out more expensive than pay as you go Oyster Card.
-You can put a Travelcard on your Oyster Card rather than using a paper ticket.
+For example, it would cost you £7.40 per day to travel around Central London which for a week which is £51.80.
+However, with a travelcard, it’ll cost you £37.
+If you buy your 7 day travelcard when you arrive in London you will have to put it on an Oyster Card (which you will pay an additional £5 for) as there is no paper version.

 What is Contactless Payment?